 My heart, thoughts and actions are changing.
-I’m learning so much from a wonderful teacher.
-It wasn’t until recently that I realized, I’m stuck!
-The more I grow and change, the more I feel stuck in the relationships most important to me.
-You see, they know me …. they know ME.
+However, the more I grow and change, the more I feel stuck in the relationships most important to me.
+You see, they know ME.
 The real me.
-The good, bad and the ugly.
-I no longer know how to show up in these relationships.
-They have a long standing established social context, a rhythm.
-I don’t know how to blend the two (my new culture and the culture of my most important relationships).
+They know the good, bad and the ugly things about me.
+I’m so used to living within the confinements of these labels, I no longer know how to show up in these relationships.
+How do I blend these two worlds.
+How do I blend the new me and my old relationships?

-I remember something similiar from my childhood as a biracial girl living in a segragated city.
+I remember something similar from my childhood, as a biracial girl, living in a segregated city.
 I had my black friends, around whom I “acted black” and I had my white friends, around whom I “acted white.”
 My greatest fear was for my white friends and black friends to be in the same place at the same time.
 Who would I be?
 Who is the real me?

-This struggle comes with a fear of authenticity, what if they reject me?
-A fear of being perceived as a hypocrite.
+This struggle comes with a fear of rejection.
+What if they don’t like the new me or think I’m a hypocrite?
 I’ve only recently realized how much this fear is holding me back.
-There are things God is asking me to do in these relationships most important to me and I can’t bring myself to do them.
+There are things God is asking me to do in the relationships most important to me and I can’t bring myself to do them.
 I can’t show them the new me.

 But I’m hopeful because I’ve been here before.
-I know from experience that once I get to this point, I know receiving the truth is right around the corner.
+I know from experience that once I get to this point, receiving the truth is right around the corner.
 It will take a little while.
 I’ll wrestle with these thoughts.
-I’ll ask God to show me the truth, to reveal it to me and help me believe it.
+I’ll ask God to show me the truth and help me believe it.
 I will receive enough to step out in faith.
 I only need faith the size of a mustard seed to take a step out of my paralyzed state and God will do the rest.
 It will be more than I could ever have hoped for.
-So much so that I’ll wonder why I lived in fear so long.
+So much so, that I’ll wonder why I lived in fear so long.

 Mark 9:24 … “I do believe; help me with my unbelief.”